 Labelling multiple packages

-Even if you are going to send several parcels to the same address, it is necessary to put a shipping label on each of them.
-This is crucial because your parcels might be transported in different vans even if they are shipped to the same address.
+Even if you are going to send several parcels at the same address, it is necessary to put a shipping label on each of them.
+This is crucial because otherwise your parcels might be transported in different vans even if they are shipped at the same address.

 Labelling pallets and cargo shipments

-When you are going to send a pallet, you should attach a label on each side and on top of the pallet if you are instructed to take care of a label.
-Furthermore, you should label each piece of palletized or non-palletized freight in advance.
+If you send a pallet and if you receive a message that you need to print out and attach a label on it , you should stick a label on each side and on top of the pallet.
+Furthermore, you need to label each piece of palletised or non-palletised freight in advance.

-Furthermore, the right labelling is crucial because it conceals great potential for preventing the cases of failed delivery attempts.
+Furthermore, the right labelling is crucial because it helps to prevent the cases of failed delivery attempts.
 Follow the pieces of advice above to minimize the risk of any unwanted issues and recognize the importance of shipping labels for consignors and businesses and other parties involved.